ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_solid_model.md

 #### import_initial_mesh(unit_system_type='undefined')

 Load the solid mesh without updating the lay-up mapping.
-The mesh is not refreshed if the solid model is already up-to-date.
+The mesh is not refreshed if the solid model is already up to date.

 * **Parameters:**
   - unit_system_type: the mesh is converted to the specified unit system.
 For instance, “mpa” or “bin”.